mickeyshaughnessy/StarConflict/README.md

-Star Conflict API and client design
+Star Conflict: A fantasy/sci-fi turned based online card game
 -------------
+Players take turns performing actions - after each action the state of the game is updated on the remote server and the new game state is displayed through the client.
 Initial client is run on the command line.
-Players take turns performing actions - after each action the state of the game is updated on the remote server and the new game state is displayed through the client.

 To do:
 --------